-- 1. The Scottish Ministers lay the following report in accordance with section 10(1) of the UK Withdrawal from the European Union (Continuity) (Scotland) Act 2021 ("the Act").
-This report follows a draft version of this report which was in laid in draft on 27 October 2022.
-This report covers the following: - a) Part 1 explains: - the use of the power under section 1(1) of the Act during the reporting period 1 September 2021 31 August 2022 ("the current reporting period"), - how that use of the power under section 1(1) contributes or has contributed towards maintaining and advancing standards in relation to the matters mentioned in section 2(1)(a) to (e) of the Act, and - any use of the power under section 1(1) that has been considered by the Scottish Ministers during the current reporting period. - b) Part 2 explains: - how the Scottish Ministers intend to use the power in the upcoming reporting period 1 September 2022 - 31 August 2023 ("the upcoming reporting period"), and - how their intended use of the power under section 1(1) would contribute towards maintaining and advancing standards in relation to the matters mentioned in section 2(1)(a) to (e) of the Act - 2.
-In accordance with section 11(5) of the Act, the Scottish Ministers also lay before the Parliament a document setting out: - a) a summary of any representations about the draft report made during the consultation period, and - b) how they have had regard to those representations in preparing the report.
+1. The Scottish Ministers lay the following report in draft in accordance with section 11(1)(a) of the UK Withdrawal from the European Union (Continuity) (Scotland) Act 2021 ("the Act").
+The draft report covers the following:

+- a) Part 1 explains: - the use of the power under section 1(1) of the Act during the reporting period 1 September 2021 - 31 August 2022 ("the current reporting period"), - how that use of the power under section 1(1) contributes or has contributed towards maintaining and advancing standards in relation to the matters mentioned in section 2(1)(a) to (e) of the Act, and - any use of the power under section 1(1) that has been considered by the Scottish Ministers during the current reporting period. - b) Part 2 explains: - how the Scottish Ministers intend to use the power in the upcoming reporting period 1 September 2022 - 31 August 2023 ("the upcoming reporting period"), and - how their intended use of the power under section 1(1) would contribute towards maintaining and advancing standards in relation to the matters mentioned in section 2(1)(a) to (e) of the Act